If you live in New Jersey or Eastern Pennsylvania,

 near The Steel Pier.

-The hotel even had a huge greenhouse which enclosed a salt water pool
+The hotel even had a huge greenhouse which enclosed a massive salt water pool

 A little research revealed it was listed as